-Two important factors are working against the influence we used to achieve with white papers: first, how we consume content in this media-rich digital world has drastically changed; and second, the traditional file format (PDF), just doesn’t cut it anymore.
+Two important factors are working against the influence we used to achieve with white papers: first, how customers consume content in this media-rich digital world has drastically changed; and second, the traditional file format (PDF) just doesn’t cut it anymore.

 How we consume content

 We’re quoting once again from the Foleon eBook referenced earlier:

 “Your carefully crafted copy and painstakingly gathered statistics won’t earn those clicks on their own.
 The average human attention span is now less than that of a goldfish.
 And with 3.3 million Facebook posts, 448,800 tweets, and 149,513 emails sent every minute, competition for your readers' attention is intense, to say the least.
 White papers need serious sparkle just to compete.

 More than 50% of internet traffic is now mobile, and web designers have adapted to this trend by creating what's known as responsive design.
 Before this, web pages simply scaled according to the size of a user's screen, retaining their layout.
 Naturally, this made most pages both unreadable and unnavigable on smaller devices”

 Responsive design solved this by allowing elements on a page to rearrange, resize, or be completely hidden from view in response to the size of the screen.
 When a smaller screen is used, font-sizes increase, buttons become larger for touch screens, and the entire layout adjusts to make the page mobile-friendly.

 But while this has become standard for web designers in a mobile-first world, producers of other digital content assets like white papers have generally not adapted.
 Surprisingly, most companies that offer white papers and eBooks on their websites still use PDF format.”